 - Be flexible.
-While you want to complete the plan, keep in mind that just like a good business plan, a good development plan is a guide and needs to be somewhat flexible to allow for opportunities that may arise!
+While you want to complete your development plan, keep in mind that just like a good business plan, a good development plan is a guide and needs to be somewhat flexible to allow for opportunities that may arise!

 - Make a withdrawal from your time bank.
 By carving out some time for planning, you’ll quickly realize those activities or events that drain your time and are least effective.
 Planning will determine where your time is best spent and most effective.